rog33zy/GEOG5995_Final_Project/README.md

 ## Included in this repo

-Inlcuded in this repo is the jupyter notebook file that contains Python code and text.
-I could not upload the data because they were too large for github.
+Inlcuded in this repo is a Jupyter Notebook containing Python code, English text, graphs and maps meant for an academic audience.
+I could not upload the data because they were too large for Github.
 I will leave links to the datasets below.

 ## References